-- Use a microwave-safe mug!
+Use a microwave-safe mug!
 (For obvious reasons)

 A big component to how to cook eggs in the microwave is perfecting how long to cook them.
 Play around with the times so they work for your microwave.
-My microwave is 1000 watts, and when I include all of the add-ins in this recipe (cheese, bell pepper, etc.) the timing that works best for me is 30 seconds, stir, 30 seconds, stir, 20 seconds, done.
+My microwave is 1000 watts, and when I include all of the add-ins in this microwave omelette recipe (cheese, bell pepper, etc.) the timing that works best for me is 30 seconds, stir, 30 seconds, stir, 20 seconds, done.
 With no add-ins, the timing that works for me is 30-20-20.